AutoInt: Automatic Integration for Fast Neural Volume Rendering: Results

 \section{Results}

 We evaluate AutoInt for volume rendering on a synthetic dataset of scenes with challenging geometries and reflectance properties.
-With qualitative and quantitative results, we demonstrate that the approach achieves high image quality with a greater than 10$\times$ improvement in render time compared to the state-of-the-art in neural volume rendering~\cite{mildenhall2020nerf}.
+We demonstrate that the approach allows an improved tradeoff between image quality and rendering speed for neural volume rendering.
+Rendering times are improved by greater than 10$\times$ compared to the state-of-the-art~\cite{mildenhall2020nerf}, though at slightly reduced image quality.

 Our training dataset consists of eight objects, each rendered from 100 different camera positions using the Blender Cycles engine~\cite{mildenhall2020nerf}.
 For the test set, we evaluate on an additional 200 images.
 We compare AutoInt to two other baselines: Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} and Neural Volumes~\cite{Lombardi:2019}.
 NeRF uses a similar architecture and Monte Carlo sampling with the full volume rendering model, rather than our piecewise approximation and AutoInt.
 Neural Volumes is a voxel-based method that encodes a deep voxel grid representation of a scene using a convolutional neural network.
 Novel views are rendered by applying a learned warping operator to the voxel grid and sampling voxel values by marching rays from the camera position.